 Fellowships & Graduate Assistants

-Fellowship recipients are guaranteed funding through either the continuation of the fellowship or through an assistantship for four years as long as they maintain satisfactory academic progress.
-Funding is also available in the fifth year for students who meet certain performance criteria.
+Fellowship recipients are guaranteed funding through either the continuation of the fellowship or through an assistantship for five years as long as they maintain satisfactory academic progress.

 Occasionally a student brings outside funding to replace or supplement the funding from the USC Marshall School of Business.
-Examples of outside funding sources include the Ph.D.
-Project, foreign governments, and the Accounting Doctoral Scholars program.
+Examples of outside funding sources include the foreign governments and the National Science Foundation program.
 Such funding is acceptable, but applicants should understand that funding source is not considered in the evaluation process.
 We accept only the top applicants regardless of the source of funding.